Helping our Customers Determine Their Hardware Requirements

 - Find the appropriate hardware configuration(s) on SAP Standard Application Benchmarks or on the Certified and Supported SAP HANA Hardware Directory

 - For the HANA-based Cloud version: Check if the demand of the application server capacity matches the number of entered FUEs (Full User Equivalents).
-The sizing result for SAP S/4HANA cloud is used as input for the calculation of the licensing costs.
 More information can be found in this blog post.

 4. Provide the project name to your hardware vendor, who will then propose an appropriate hardware configuration (HANA-based and non-HANA-based classic versions)